 I’ve been a Toyota fan for a long time.
 They make great vehicles, and I’d happily own most of their range.
 That said, our replacement 4WD from the 80 Series Land Cruiser was an Isuzu Dmax; a step in a very different direction.

-I’ve had the Dmax now two years now, and clocked up nearly 40,000km in it.
+I’ve had the Dmax three years now, and clocked up nearly 50,000km in it.
 They are a great vehicle, with a solid foundation, great engine and reputable gearbox (if you get the auto) and good quality gear used overall.

 Please note this post is my opinion only, and its up to you to do your own, independent research.
 I’m more than happy to share my opinion, but don’t base your decisions off them without doing extensive research elsewhere.